johnhatch14/GMS-Extensions/PiwikAnalyticsForGMS/README.md

 Piwik (https://piwik.org) is a nice open source alternative to something like Google Analytics when it comes to collecting data about your app's users.
 That's why I decided to write this small yet useful GameMaker:Studio wrapper for Piwik's RESTful tracking API which should work cross-platform.
 It also caches events that occurred offline for later upload!

 # Getting Started
-* To get Piwik implemented in your GM:S game, you'll first need to have Piwik installed and running on your web server (https://piwik.org/docs/installation/)
+* To get Piwik implemented in your GM:S game, you'll first need to have Piwik installed and running on your web server (https://piwik.org/docs/installation/) and have a Piwik site set up specifically for your game.
 * Import the extension file `GMS_PiwikAnalytics.gmez` into your GM:S project.
 * Customize these variables in the GML script entitled `_piwikCONFIG_` to fit your Piwik installation and preferences:
 	* `PIWIK_API_URL` must be the full public URL to your Piwik installation's `piwik.php` file.